Skip to main content Skip to navigation Skip to footer

 The Better Notifications for WP Conditional Notifications Add-on allows you to limit certain notifications depending on which categories, tags, post formats, or terms you choose.

 You can select single or multiple categories, tags, post formats, or terms but not mixtures of them.
-Programatically speaking, it uses an OR logical operator to send notifications.
-E.g. Send if this post is in the Finance category OR the Technology category.
+You can choose to send a notification if All or Any of these match too (AND/OR logic).
 It also works great with the Custom Fields add-on.

 It also allows you to set-up customised ‘User Role Changed – For Admin’ and ‘User Role Changed – For User’ notifications when users move between two roles that you specify.